jakevdp/jakevdp.github.com/source/_posts/2012-09-12-dynamic-programming-in-python.markdown

-For a set of histogram bins or *blocks*, each of an arbitrary size, one can use a Bayesian likelihood framework to compute a *fitness function* which only depends on two numbers: the width of the block, and the number of points in a block.
+For a set of histogram bins or *blocks*, each of an arbitrary size, one can use a Bayesian likelihood framework to compute a *fitness function* which only depends on two numbers: the width of each block, and the number of points in each block.
 The edges between these blocks (the *change-points*) can be varied, and the overall block configuration with the maximum fitness is quantitatively the best binning.